wangzhou/hexo_blog_source/source/_posts/Guest-and-host-communication-for-QEMU.md

 ```
 aarch64-linux-gnu-gdb
 (gdb) file ~/repos/kernel-dev/vmlinux
-(gdb) target remote :1234
+(gdb) target remote:1234
 ```
 Here we use a arm64 based gdb as an example.
-After "target remote :1234", we can use gdb to debug kernel in qemu.
+After "target remote:1234", we can use gdb to debug kernel in qemu.
 You can just set break points, print value of variables...

+Or you can -s -S in qemu command line, then in another window, run gdb;
+target remote:1234 to connect gdb server in qemu.
+Then you can set breakpoint, run and so on.
+If you have done like above steps, but fail to set a breakpoint, please disable kaslr, and retry it.
+For disable kaslr, adding nokaslr in kernel command line, you can do this in qemu -append, like, -append "xxxx nokaslr"

+For debug qemu itself, you can run qemu and get the pid of qemu, then run gdb;
+attach <qemu_pid>